BaoGeist/Island-Mesh-Generation/README.md

 ![img.png](img.png)
 ### Extension Explanation
 Island was enriched with and depended on the pathfinder module in order to demonstrate the extendability of features in island.
 Outside creating the actual logic for adapting to the pathfinder module, implementing roads and cities only needed an addition to the feature bindins of the islandGenerator.
 Additionally, it was an assignment requirement worth 10% of my mark.
+**For best results upon running, use volcano or plains elevation, fertile soil profile and desert biome**

 ## Installation instructions